wasmi-labs/wasmi/crates/cli/README.md

 ## WASI Integration

-Wasmi provides support for WASI 0.1 (preview 1).
+Wasmi provides support for WASI 0.1 (preview 1, released in 2019).
+There is presently no plan to officially add support for WASI 0.2 or newer.

 ### Pre-open Directories

-Preopens a host directory for guest access.
+Preopen a host directory for guest access.

 ```bash
 wasmi foo.wasm --dir ./data